-Department of Parks and Recreation WILLIAM PENN MOTT JR. TRAINING CENTER P. O. Box 699, Pacific Grove, CA 93950 ensure that your cell phone is turned off during classes.
+Department of Parks and Recreation WILLIAM PENN MOTT JR. TRAINING CENTER P. O. Box 699, Pacific Grove, CA 93950

+- 24. CELL PHONES: As a courtesy to your fellow participants and course leaders ensure that your cell phone is turned off during classes.
 Participants should not be receiving or making cell phone calls during class time.
-Please limit those calls to your breaks.

-22. CELL PHONES: As a courtesy to your fellow participants and course leaders

-- 23. FAX: The Training Center's FAX number is (831) 649-2824. - 24.
+Please limit those calls to your breaks. - 25.
+FAX: The Training Center's FAX number is (831) 649-2824. - 26.
 TELEPHONE: Limit phone calls during classroom hours to urgent business or emergencies.
 Anyone wishing to contact you by telephone during working hours should call the Center at (831) 649-2954.
-Calls after 5 p.m. or during weekends should be made to (831) 372-8016, Asilomar Conference Grounds, and the caller should tell the switchboard operator you are with a Department of Parks and Recreations training group. - 25.
-LAUNDRY AND DRY CLEANING: May be taken care of by you at one of several local establishments.
-An iron is available for 24-hour checkout from the Training Center front desk. - 26.
+Calls after 5 p.m. or during weekends should be made to (831) 372-8016, Asilomar Conference Grounds, and the caller should tell the switchboard operator you are with a Department of Parks and Recreations training group.
+Please Note: There are no longer pay telephones outside of the Training Center.
+There are pay telephones located at the Asilomar Administration Building. - 27.
+LAUNDRY AND DRY CLEANING: May be taken care of by you at one of several local establishments. - 28.
 RECREATION: Facilities available on grounds include a heated swimming pool, ping-pong and pool tables, and a volleyball court.
-The Monterey area offers horseback riding, golf, tennis, racquetball, deep sea fishing, and many historical landmarks and scenic sights to explore. - 27.
+The Monterey area offers horseback riding, golf, tennis, racquetball, deep sea fishing, and many historical landmarks and scenic sights to explore. - 29.
 POST-TRAINING ASSIGNMENTS: In connection with formal training are to be completed under the direction of your supervisor.
-See "Program Attendance Requirements" in this syllabus. - 28.
-COFFEE BREAK REFRESHMENTS: Will be available throughout each session at the Center.
+See "Program Attendance Requirements" in this syllabus.

+30. COFFEE BREAK REFRESHMENTS: Will be available throughout each session at the Center.
 You will be asked to contribute to the "Hospitality Fund" to defray expenses.
 Please bring your own coffee cup.